-The Mission of the School of Social Work is to educate students to practice social work sensitively and competently with the diverse, multi-cultural populations of New Mexico and the Southwest.
+The Mission of the School of Social Work is to educate students to practice social work sensitively and competently with the diverse, multicultural populations of New Mexico and the Southwest.
 The school has a primary commitment to Hispanic and American Indian peoples.
 Its curriculum grounds students in social work skills, values, ethical principles and awareness of and respect for cultural and gender differences.
 The school prepares undergraduate students for entry-level generalist practice and graduate students for advanced practice through the integration of classroom and field practicum instruction.

-The School of Social Work offers the MSW program at the main campus, Las Vegas, New Mexico and also at the following three (3) off campus locations:
+The School of Social Work offers the MSW program at the main campus, Las Vegas, New Mexico and also at the following five (5) campus locations:

-NMHU @ Rio Rancho, New Mexico NMHU @ Farmington, New Mexico NMHU @ Roswell, New Mexico
+NMHU @ Albuquerque-Rio Rancho, NM NMHU @ Farmington, New Mexico NMHU @ Roswell, New Mexico